-2.2.
-Obstacles to reducing emissions
+2.2 Obstacles to reducing emissions

-Driven by economic and social pressures, strategies are focussing more and more on pollution prevention rather than "end of pipe" methods as a means for controlling toxic substances.
+Driven by economic and social pressures, strategies are focusing more and more on pollution prevention rather than "end of pipe" methods as a means of controlling toxic substances.
 Motivating this tendency is the enhanced realization that preventing the formation of pollutants can be ultimately more effective, practical, and cheaper than controlling pollutants escaping from the end of a pipe.
 In practice, however, it will not be possible to eliminate all toxic chemicals, and pollution prevention will have to encompass a hierarchy of reduction and management strategies.
-The U.S. Environmental Protection Agency (EPA) and others (OTA, 1986) have advocated four such strategies, listed below in order of decreasing preference:
+The US Environmental Protection Agency (EPA) and others (Office of Technology Assessment, 1986) have advocated four such strategies, listed below in order of decreasing preference:

-- 1. Source reduction;
+- Source reduction.

-- 2. Environmentally sound recycling;
+- Environmentally sound recycling.

-- 3. Treatment/stabilization;
+- Treatment/stabilization.

-- 4. Disposal.
+- Disposal.

-The ultimate goal of this overall strategy, as noted by EPA Administrator William K. Reilly, is the attainment of a safe, sustainable environment (Ember, 1991).
+The ultimate goal of this overall strategy, as noted by former EPA Administrator William K. Reilly, is the attainment of a safe, sustainable environment (Ember, 1991).

 There are many obstacles, however, in realizing this goal solely by implementing the four espoused strategies.
 Source reduction may be an effective strategy for reducing emissions from point sources, but it is not clear that it can be applied to consumer-related emissions.
-Emissions from production have been decreasing steadily over the last two decades, but consumption and disposal of materials have been increasing as affluence has bred an increasingly "throw away" mentality.
-As a result of these trends, the share of the total pollution load is shifting away from production, as emissions from consumption and disposal of materials are gaining in importance.
+Emissions from production have been decreasing steadily over the last two decades, but the consumption and disposal of materials have been increasing as affluence has bred an increasingly "throw away" mentality.
+As a result of these trends, the share of pollution from production is decreasing, as emissions from the consumption and disposal of materials are gaining in importance.

 Although recycling can certainly play a large role in reducing the burden of toxic materials that end up in disposed wastes, many toxic chemicals are present in trace amounts, and recycling them may not be feasible or economically viable.
-A second and more overriding problem is that the toxic materials in disposal wastes stem from multiple sources, e.g., batteries, paints and pigments, wood preservatives, used motor oil, fire-retardant additives, etc. A careful book-keeping of these sources in municipal wastes is generally not available, and even if it were, sorting through the garbage to selectively remove the toxic-containing products is not usually undertaken.
-A notable exception is Japan, where toxic materials in garbage are sorted and removed and fully 50% of the garbage is recycled (Hershowitz and Salerni, 1987).
+A second and more overriding problem is that the toxic materials in disposal wastes stem from multiple sources, e.g., batteries, paints and pigments, wood preservatives, used motor oil, fire-retardant additives, etc. A careful book-keeping system of these sources in municipal wastes is generally not available, and, even if it were, sorting through the garbage to selectively remove the toxic-containing products is not usually undertaken.
+A notable exception is Japan, where toxic materials in garbage are sorted and removed and 50% of the garbage is recycled (Hershkowitz and Salerni, 1987).
 Another factor acting against the recycling option is the increasing complexity of new materials, for which recycling is inherently more difficult than for traditional materials.
-For example, unlike the metals they will replace, the new high strength composites cannot be melted down and recast (Frosch and Gallopoulos, 1989).
+For example, unlike the metals they will replace, the new high-strength composites cannot be melted down and recast (Frosch and Gallopoulos, 1989).

-Treatment, stabilization, or disposal of wastes is not at all applicable to dissipative urban and agricultural emissions, which are uncontrolled and unregulated.
+The treatment, stabilization, or disposal of wastes is not at all applicable to dissipative urban and agricultural emissions, which are uncontrolled and unregulated.
 Moreover, the information base that would support possible control strategies is usually insufficient because of the difficulty of monitoring emissions of this type.